jackik1410/DiscordBot/README.md

 Features:
-  CLI -  easy acces to all normal + additional commands multiple commands per file for easy adding and editing Youtube search and play
+  CLI -  easy access to all normal + additional commands multiple commands per file for easy adding and editing Youtube search and play
   Playback control with emotes